bretmullinix/aws-ec2-instances-role/README.md

           1. **action** --> The action you want to take on the EC2 instance.
 Currently, we have the **create**, **delete**, **start**, and **stop** actions.

-             **NOTE:** When you stop an EC2 instance, it looses its public ip address unless the public IP address is a floating IP.
+             **NOTE:** When you stop an EC2 instance, it looses its public IP address unless the public IP address is a floating IP.
 As a result, the role will output a different public IP address when an EC2 instance starts for these scenarios.